Looking to master YouTube marketing?

 So, perhaps the second or third link in your description could lead to your landing page, opt-in offer, or insane giveaway.

 But always remember – YouTube wants to keep people on their platform.
-The best thing you can do is urge people to subscribe to you and watch your other videos.
+The best thing you can do is urge people to subscribe to your channel and watch your other videos.

 ✅ Use Emojis in Your Titles, Descriptions, etc. to Boost Your YouTube Marketing